silence1998/tum-adlr-09/logs/project_notes/for-endterm.md

   - Skill 2: avoiding obstacle
     - dense rewards distance to obstacle for dynamic obstacles or for all if the latter proves to be hard
-    - sparse rewards checkpoint to obstacle for static -> avoidance SR TODO VOLKAN
+    - sparse rewards checkpoint to obstacle for static

   - Skill 3: seek target
     - sparse rewards checkpoint to target